xhera83/FreeRTOS-Transceiver/README.md

   - Amount of current multi-sender-queue connections
   - Info, whether neccessary callbacks are supplied by the user or not
   - Amount of databroadcasts carried out
+  - Amount of notifications sent
+  - Amount of notifactions received
+  - Latest notification value
+  - FRTTransceiver object runtime in either seconds or minutes (if minutes at least 1)
   - Informations for each connection
     - Name of the communication partner
     - Address of the communication partner